 United Airlines has announced that beginning October 15, it will offer rapid testing (results in 15 minutes) to passengers traveling from San Francisco to Hawaii.
 Other airlines are also getting ready to offer such nasal swab tests so that passengers can ostensibly a) fly without infecting anyone and b) not to have to quarantine when they reach their destination.
 Other airlines that have announced similar plans include Lufthansa and American Airlines.

 WestJet and Vancouver International Airport (YVR) announced they have a “new pilot taking flight” soon.

 The airport authority has not yet disclosed critical details like which technology platform will be used and whether passengers will be charged for the tests.
-Presumably they will be as other airlines plan to do that.
+Presumably, they will be as other airlines plan to do that.

-Chris Devauld, spokesman for the Vancouver Airport Authority, said he expects more information will be released soon.
+Chris Devauld, a spokesman for the Vancouver Airport Authority, said he expects more information will be released soon.

 For its part, Health Canada has been slow to evaluate rapid, “point of care” tests that detect COVID infections or antibodies, even though they are already being used in private industries and in many countries.
 The heat is now on Health Canada to catch up to the U.S. and other nations.
 No one expects such tests to be perfect.
 Even the COVID-19 detection tests used by government agencies have problems with sensitivity and specificity.

 In a statement, Tamara Vrooman, CEO of the Vancouver Airport Authority, along with Ed Sims, CEO of WestJet, said they will only offer testing that incorporates “current best practices on testing, pulling together industry players and experts to lead in the research and development of solutions that support aviation safety and slow the spread of COVID-19.”